-- Vendors are a great source of information about competitors you won't discover.
-Moreover, vendors have a relationship with you, so they are more likely to share and bring you information about potential competitors, which you probably never map or map too late.
-I recommend establishing processes of frequent communication with vendors (f.i. workshops, discussions, "what if.." sessions) and share your go-to-market strategy with them.
-You will engage great, experienced minds into your market mapping exercise.
+- Vendors are a great source of information about competitors you won’t discover.
+Moreover, vendors have a relationship with your business, so they are more likely to share and bring you information about potential competitors, which you probably never mapped.
+I recommend establishing processes of frequent communication with vendors (f.i. workshops, discussions, “what if..” sessions) and share your go-to-market strategy with them.
+You will engage great, experienced minds into your market landscape analysis.

-- Academia and Research Centers are usually working on "the next thing."
-If you craft your go-to-market strategy, you want to know what they are about to launch, patent, or provide as open-source.
-They work to influence your market mapping process a lot.
+- Academia and Research Centers are usually working on “the next thing.”
+If you craft your product strategy, you want to know what they are about to launch, patent, or provide as open-source.
 You will discover new technologies and features, which can be an opportunity or a threat for your new product/service launch.

-- Venture Capitals and Accelerators - this part is pretty simple.
+- Venture Capitals and Accelerators – this part is pretty simple.
 Innovators should understand what money follows.
-Investors make their living by betting on something that will snowball or will deliver significant patents.
+Investors make their living by betting on something that will snowball or will deliver significant patents in the future.

-By continually scanning competitors, vendors, academia, and investors, you will get more business models mapped.
-Your gtm strategy will consider more variables, which will make your market map more comprehensive.
-Now it's time for the next step.
+Your strategy will consider critical variables, which will make your product positioning map more comprehensive.
+Now it’s time for the next step.

-The market map demonstrates the range of "positions" that a product/service can take in a market based on variables (dimensions ) that are important to target customers (part of the Business Model Canvas, which I mentioned above).
+The map demonstrates the range of “positions” that a product/service can take in a market based on variables (dimensions) that are important to target customers (part of the Business Model Canvas, which I mentioned above).